cwsdigital/tailwind-utopia/README.md

 ```

 ## Customising your scales
 The plugin is a standard Tailwind plugin, with its defaults set using a theme object.
-So all the defaults can be extended or overriden within the `theme` and `extend` entries within your Tailwind config file.
+So all the defaults can be extended within the `extend` entries within your Tailwind config file.

 Below is the default theme used by the plugin:
 ```